MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2009/20090722-windows-server-2008-r2-hyper-v-server-2008-r2-rtm.md

 I then remoted into a virtual machine running Windows 7 (the VM was allocated 1 GB of memory) and then fired up _**three videos running within the VM simultaneously.** _ Specifically ** _,_**

-  * a TV show streaming over the Internet using the Hulu desktop application (the show was “The Greatest Generation” by Tom Brokaw.
+  * a TV show streaming over the Internet using the Hulu desktop application (the show was "The Greatest Generation" by Tom Brokaw.
 Highly recommended.)
   * a large resolution QuickTime movie preview also streaming
   * an online Silverlight demo